samrocketman/jervis/index.md

 # About Jervis

 * What is Jervis?
-A library for [Job DSL plugin][jenkins-plugin-job-dsl] scripts.
+A library for [Job DSL plugin][jenkins-plugin-job-dsl] scripts and [shared Jenkins pipeline libraries][pipeline].
+It is used to augment the automation of generating Jenkins jobs.
 * What is Jervis not?
 Jervis is not a Jenkins plugin.
 * See an [example Job DSL script using Jervis][dsl-example].

-Jervis uses Travis-like job generation using the [Job DSL plugin][jenkins-plugin-job-dsl] and groovy scripts.
+Jervis uses Travis-like job generation using the [Job DSL plugin][jenkins-plugin-job-dsl], [shared Jenkins pipeline libraries][pipeline], and groovy scripts.
 It reads the `.jervis.yml` file of a project and generates a job in Jenkins based on it.
 If `.jervis.yml` doesn't exist then it will fall back to using the [`.travis.yml`][travis-yaml] file.

 For development planning and other documentation see the [Jervis wiki][jervis-wiki] and [developer api documentation][jervis-api].
 If you wish